llollox/FinalProjectIntrosde2013/CaloriesCalculatorService/README.md

 ####Documentation

 * <b>GET IDEAL WEIGHT</b>
+	- @PARAMS

-	@param <b>height</b> is the height of the person, you can pass both in meters or centimeters.
+		* <b>height</b> is the height of the person, you can pass both in meters or centimeters.

-	@return is a double that indicates ideal weight.
+	- @RETURN is a double that indicates ideal weight.

 	```public double getIdealWeight(double height)```